ardanlabs/gotraining/topics/data_science/evaluation/README.md

 - "When building prediction models, the primary goal should be to make a model that most accurately predicts the desired target value for new data.
 The measure of model error that is used should be one that achieves this goal." from [here](http://scott.fortmann-roe.com/docs/MeasuringError.html)
 - Let's say we are predicting if people have or don't have a disease (from [here](http://www.dataschool.io/simple-guide-to-confusion-matrix-terminology/)):
     - true positives (TP): These are cases in which we predicted yes (they have the disease), and they do have the disease.
-    -true negatives (TN): We predicted no, and they don't have the disease. false positives (FP): We predicted yes, but they don't actually have the disease.
-(Also known as a "Type I error.") false negatives (FN): We predicted no, but they actually do have the disease.
+    - true negatives (TN): We predicted no, and they don't have the disease.
+    - false positives (FP): We predicted yes, but they don't actually have the disease.
+(Also known as a "Type I error.")
+    - false negatives (FN): We predicted no, but they actually do have the disease.
 (Also known as a "Type II error.")

 ## Links